grscwf/twin-mt/nero-paths.md

   - (14) Teleport out.
 Once Nero is out, he has magic back and can defuse the ring.
 - Ways to fail
   - Wear the ring too long:
-    - Bad Ending: Stiff Mild - lion is not hunting.
+    - Bad Ending: Tickled Mild - lion is not following or hunting.
+    - Bad Ending: Tickled Harsh - lion is following.
-    - Bad Ending: Stiff Harsh - lion is hunting.
+    - Bad Ending: Destroyed - lion is hunting.
   - Lose ring while hunted:
-    - Bad Ending: Hunted Mild - cooperate
+    - Bad Ending: Hunted Mild - cooperate.
-    - Bad Ending: Hunted Harsh - resist
+    - Bad Ending: Hunted Harsh - resist.
   - Neither of these has much warning before it happens, but once the player knows they can happen, they're easy to avoid:
     - Take off the ring as soon as it's yellow.
     - Don't activate lion hunting until everything is ready.